rohandahale/sgra-dynamics-evaluation/README.md

-# Evaludation scripts for SgrA video reconstructions
+# Evaluation and validation scripts for black hole video reconstructions